UBC-CIC/remote-mobility-monitoring/README.md

 | [License](#License)                                   | License details                                           |

 # High Level Architecture
-The following architecture diagram illustrates the various AWS components utliized to deliver the solution.
+The following architecture diagram illustrates the various AWS components utilized to deliver the solution.
 For an in-depth explanation of the frontend and backend stacks, refer to [Architecture Deep Dive](docs/ArchitectureDeepDive.md).

 ![alt text](docs/images/architecture.png)